KatriinaPar/dcpp2025/Essays/essay.md

 ### 3. User participation and decision-making

 Community engagement is primarily done through RMC whereas OpenAI only published a technical report on model performance.
-The ability to participate in decision making processes is unclear as there are no formalized mechanisms for contibutors to influence upstream design decisions or the roadmap priorities at OpenAI.
+The ability to participate in decision making processes is unclear as there are no formalized mechanisms for contributors to influence upstream design decisions or the roadmap priorities at OpenAI.

 Alignment: **partial**.